 See below a list of the major players who are trading in the foreign exchange market every day:

-Commercials banks are one of the most important participants in the foreign exchange market.
-They trade on their own behalf, but also provide a channel for their clients to participate in the market.
+Commercial banks are one of the most important participants in the foreign exchange market.
+They trade on their own behalf but also provide a channel for their clients to participate in the market.
 They are essential for providing liquidity and are the backbone of the forex market.

 Hedge funds are the most prominent members of the group of speculators.
 While there are several types of hedge funds, the ones that are most active in the FX market are the global macro funds and the currency funds.
 Macro funds trade in many markets globally, while currency funds are focused on opportunities in the FX market.
 Hedge funds can handle huge positions in the market and are important participants.

 Investment funds that do not use leverage, hence the term 'real money'.
-Those are usually pension and mutual funds, who manage large sums of money and use the FX market for transactions when dealing in foreign securities.
-For example, buying a large amount of UK stocks at the London Stock Exchange, will require the purchase of the local currency, in this case, the Pound Sterling.
+Those are usually pension and mutual funds, which manage large sums of money and use the FX market for transactions when dealing in foreign securities.
+For example, buying a large amount of UK stocks at the London Stock Exchange will require the purchase of the local currency, in this case, the Pound Sterling.

 It is difficult to estimate the volume of global retail trading, but from the same survey conducted by the Bank of International Settlementslatest in April 2019, $201 million was traded by retail traders.
 Volumes have been steadily rising and this trend is unlikely to change soon, as the currency market remains very attractive for individual traders.

-State-owned investment funds that manage the country‘s money and invest it in various markets.
-They usually exist in countries that have large inflows of foreign currency, like Qatar from selling natural gas or Kuwait from selling oil.
+State-owned investment funds manage the country‘s money and invest it in various markets.
+They usually exist in countries that have large inflows of foreign currency, like Qatar from selling natural gas, or Kuwait selling oil.
 Sovereign wealth funds manage huge amounts of money and hence, their transactions can have a large impact on the FX market.

 Brokerage firms that allow individual forex traders to access the FX market.
-They can be market makers, STP brokers or an ECN.
+They can be market makers, STP brokers, or ECNs.
 Market makers take the opposite side of all the client’s trades and are basically acting as dealers, not brokers.
 STP (straight-through-processing) brokers direct most or all orders directly to the market, while an ECN allows you to trade with various other participants and the broker has no conflict of interest at all.